nahiim/HDX/README.md

 - **Vulkan SDK**: Ensure you have the Vulkan SDK installed on your system.
 - **C++ Compiler**: A modern C++ compiler that supports C++17 or later.
 - **CMake**: Used for building the project.
-- **GLM**: The engine uses the GLM library for mathematics operations.

 ### Building the Project
 1. **Clone the repository**: